NREL-Sienna/PowerSystems.jl/README.md

 ## Version Advisory

-- The latest tagged version in PowerSystems (v0.1.0) will work with Julia v0.6 only.
+- The latest tagged version in PowerSystems (v0.1.0) will work with Julia v0.7+.
-- The master branch in PowerSystems is designed to work in Julia v0.7 or newer only.

 ### Device data enabled in PowerSystems:
  - Generators (Thermal, Renewable, Synchronous Condensers, and Hydro)